vuongducphuong/documentation/content/applications/sales/point_of_sale/restaurant/bill_printing.rst

 Configuration
 =============

-To activate the features, go to :menuselection:`Point of Sale --> Configuration --> Settings`, select the POS, and activate :guilabel:`Early Receipt Printing` and :guilabel:`Allow Bill Splitting` in the :guilabel:`Restaurant & Bar` section.
+To activate the features, go to :menuselection:`Điểm bán hàng --> Configuration --> Settings`, select the POS, and activate :guilabel:`Early Receipt Printing` and :guilabel:`Allow Bill Splitting` in the :guilabel:`Restaurant & Bar` section.